-An Israeli raid on Jenin, a West Bank militant stronghold, kills 1, Palestinians say
+Israeli troops kill a Palestinian in a gunbattle outside a West Bank bakery

-TEL AVIV, Israel (AP) — Israeli forces killed a Palestinian man in a raid on a militant stronghold in the northern occupied West Bank on Thursday, the Palestinian Health Ministry said, the latest violence in a city that has seen some of the worst bloodshed in the current round of Israeli-Palestinian fighting.
+TEL AVIV, Israel (AP) — Israeli forces raided a home above a bakery in a militant stronghold in the occupied West Bank on Thursday, killing one man in a gunbattle in Jenin, a city that has seen some of the worst bloodshed in the current round of Israeli-Palestinian fighting.

 Violence has gripped the region since last spring, when Israel launched near-nightly raids in response to a spate of deadly Palestinian attacks.
-The violence has escalated into the fiercest fighting in the West Bank in some two decades, and along with increased violence by radical Jewish settlers and settlement expansion by Israel’s far-right government, has fueled tensions in the region.
+It’s become the fiercest fighting in the West Bank in some two decades, and along with increased violence by radical Jewish settlers and settlement expansion by Israel’s far-right government, has fueled tensions in the region.

+Early Thursday, Israeli troops surrounded a building containing a bakery and a home.
+In a statement, the Israeli military said special forces were arresting two militant suspects when they came under fire, shot back and entered the building.

 The Palestinian Health Ministry identified the man killed as Mustafa al-Kastouni, 32.
-It was not immediately clear if the man was affiliated with a militant group.
-The Hamas militant group said its fighters engaged in a gun battle with Israeli troops in Jenin and lobbed explosives at the forces.
+It was not immediately clear if he was affiliated with a militant group.
+The Hamas militant group said its fighters engaged in a gunbattle with Israeli troops in Jenin and lobbed explosives at the forces.

+The military said al-Kastouni was killed after he shot at troops.
+It said he was linked to militant activity against Israeli forces.

+Witnesses told Palestinian media that Israeli special forces surrounded the bakery and the home above it, opened fire and struck the home.
+Video on social media showed piles of debris scattered beneath a sign reading “Al-Nour Modern Bakery” as men rushed al-Kastouni’s body away from the scene.

 Jenin, a city where Palestinian security forces have little presence, has long been a bastion of armed struggle against Israel.
 The city and an adjacent refugee camp have been the focus of Israel’s monthslong operation, with an intense 2-day offensive last month the height of those efforts.
 Israel deployed armed drones and hundreds of troops, leaving vast destruction and killing 12 Palestinians, most of them militants.
 An Israeli soldier also died.